eerio/euler/README.txt

 These are my solutions to the Project Euler exercises

-Also, there are my scripts to automatically download and submit problems.
-The captcha has to be solved by user (maybe I'll add some OCR later, for now I want these scripts to be limited but reliable), but it's still pretty convenient to use
+Also, there are my scripts to automatically log into the webstie, fetch problems and submit answers.
+The captcha has to be solved by user (maybe I'll add some OCR later, for now I want these scripts to be limited, but reliable), but it's still pretty convenient to use

 fetch_captcha.sh and get_submit_token.sh are just two
 auxiliary scripts

 Installation:
+The main dependency is `ifne` command from `moreutils` package and it's only used once, in `get_submit_token.sh`

+If you want to use login.sh script, put your creds to credentials.txt using the following format:
+"LOGIN\nPASSWORD"

+Otherwise, log into Project Euler using your browser and use its developer tools to find the headers of requests sent (including the cookie with your session ID) and copy them into headers.txt

-Make sure to run `chmod +x` for all of the scripts
+Also, make sure to perform `chmod +x` on all the scripts

+Usage notes:
+Make sure to use `./get_submit_token $prob_n` only on problems you haven't answered yet - there's no submit token for already answered problems.
+It doesn't break anything, but no output might suggest that you aren't logged in or the script doesn't work, whereas probably it just couldn't have worked

+If you're not sure if you're logged in, try to fetch the /account tab using ./fetch_account_tab.
+After taking a look at the fetched HTML, you should be able to tell.

+You can either use some casual browser headers in cookies.txt (ex. these provided in this repo) AND a cookie in cookies.txt OR you can pass the cookie through a correct header.
+All the scripts should work properly regardless of the option, but the default one here is normal headers + a cookie, because this way you can log in by ./login.sh

 Examples: